Cluster demo edit page

 40 50 70

-assign each vector3d to one of twelve clusters, and calculate the vector3D located at the center of each cluster
+assign each vector to one of twelve clusters and calculate the center of each cluster

 [cId,center] = calcCluster(r,'numCluster',12);